 If you’re shopping for the best central air conditioner you’ll need to pay attention to BTUs, energy efficiency, single- vs. double-speed, and programmability.
 When choosing a central air conditioner, you always need to find a unit with a BTU rating that’s compatible with the square footage of your home.
-Next, you’ll want to think about the energy efficiency rating which is usually listed in SEER or EER — although picking an Energy Star certified appliance is always a smart choice.
+Next, you’ll want to think about the energy efficiency rating which is usually listed in SEER or EER — although an Energy Star certified appliance is always a smart choice.
 Single and double-speed can also impact how effectively your unit can use the power which translates to potentially lower energy bills.
 And finally, programmability such as WiFi support can give you the controls to manage your home’s indoor climate even when you’re not home.

 After conducting countless research through thousands of customer reviews, we selected the Carrier Infinity 21 central air conditioner as our Top Pick.
 Keep reading to learn more about our top picks, shop from our recommendations, and understand our selection criteria for identifying the best air conditioners for you.